 UNK College of Business & Technology: Center for Rural Research & Development Department

-A video must be uploaded onto YouTube in the following formats: .MOV, .MPEG4, MP4, .AVI, .WMV, .MPEGPS, .FLV, 3GPP, or WebM and must be no more than 3 minutes long (all copyrighted material will be removed).
-The Top Ten videos will be shown at the event on November 19th
+A video must be uploaded onto YouTube in the following formats: .MOV, .MPEG4, MP4, .AVI, .WMV, .MPEGPS, .FLV, 3GPP, or WebM and must be no more than 2 minutes long (all copyrighted material will be removed).
+The Top Ten videos will be shown at the event on November 16th to the public.

 Submission must be primarily in English or subtitled.